trivago/cluecumber/core/README.md

 # Mandatory Configuration Parameters

-There are two mandatory parameters that have to be passed to the constructor:
+There are two mandatory parameters that have to be passed to the `generateReports` method:

 ```
 String jsonDirectory = "examples/core-example/json";